 If you want someone to help with all aspects of managing your benefits, not just collection payments, you can ask the Department of Work & Pensions to make that person your Appointee.

 Lasting Power of Attorney (LPA)

-There are 2 types of LPA.
-You can choose to make one type or both:
+There are two types of LPA.
+You can choose to make one type, or both:

 - Health and welfare: This gives your attorney power to make decisions about your medical treatment or care.
 It can only be used when you’re unable to make a decision.